Alexi5000/MoneyFlow/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+MIT License

+Copyright (c) 2025 Alex Cinovoj & TechTide AI

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 ---

-**✅ Full Stack Deployed & Running | 🎨 Cursor.com Design Complete | 🚀 Ready for Development**
+**✅ Full Stack Application | 🎨 Cursor.com Design | 🚀 Production Ready**

+**Creators**: Alex Cinovoj & TechTide AI © 2025